Manju Rani Chauhan

 Manju Rani Chauhan (born 29 August 1966) is an additional judge of the Allahabad High Court, in Uttar Pradesh, India.
-She gained public attention in 2019, as she was the judge in several widely publicized cases, including a case concerning allegations of rape against BJP politician Chinmayanand, and a case concerning allegations of illegal acquisition of land against Samajwadi Party politician Azam Khan.
+She gained public attention in 2019, as a judge adjudicating several widely publicized cases, including a case concerning rape allegations against BJP politician Chinmayanand, and another regarding allegations of illegal acquisition of land against Samajwadi Party politician Azam Khan.

 Life

 Chauhan studied law at the Allahabad University.

 Career

 Chauhan enrolled with the Bar Council of Uttar Pradesh in 1995, and practiced civil and criminal law.
 She was appointed to represent the Uttar Pradesh Government and several government bodies, including the Allahabad Development Authority, and the Allahabad Gas Authority.

 On 22 November 2018, she was appointed an additional judge of the Allahabad High Court.
 In August 2020, the Indian Supreme Court approved a proposal to make her appointment permanent.